 Error!
 Filename not specified.

-The Democratic Alliance (DA) in the Northern Cape will request the immediate intervention from the Northern Cape Department of Co-operative Governance, Human Settlements & Traditional Affairs to find an urgent resolution to service delivery protests in De Aar.
+On behalf of the people of Britstown, the Democratic Alliance (DA) will call on the Northern Cape Department of Co-operative Governance, Human Settlements & Traditional Affairs to immediately recover the housing project in Britstown.

 Phase 1 of the housing project has been completed, with the land transferred and sites earmarked.
 Phase 2, however, is yet to start.
 No information is being given on the reasons for the delay.

 In April, the DA already requested the council to allow 200 beneficiaries who can build their own top structures to take ownership of the sites.
 This request has fallen on deaf ears.